 “Yeah.
 Kelly’s been acting so controlling.
-She’s been really infatuated with me, obsessed maybe.
-She demands to know everything I’m doing, at all times.
-When I’m not home she calls and texts me every hour demanding to know where I am, who I’m with.
+She’s been really infatuated with me, maybe to the point of obsession.
+She demands to know everything I’m doing, all the time.
+When I’m not home, she calls and texts me every hour demanding to know where I am and who I’m with.
 Sometimes I even think she follows me around.
-I don’t know; maybe it’s just a feeling.”
+I don’t know—maybe it’s just a feeling.”

 “I see.
-She wasn’t like this from the beginning was she?”
+She wasn’t like this from the beginning?”

 “Tell me again about how the two of you met.”

-Alex got comfortable in the leather chair facing Dr. Clement who sat behind her desk.
+Alex got comfortable in the leather chair as he faced Dr. Clement.

-“Is this why you’ve not been communicative with Kelly?”
+“Is this why you haven’t been communicating with Kelly?”